Pranavi25/java-app/README.md

  Twitter CLI service class resides in the interface which is implemented by Twitter Service.
 It is used to provide the parsed data to it's corresponding methods.

  - service
  The main logic is implemented here in the twitter service implementation.
-It validates the objects and passes them to corresponding methods. similarly it validates for the show() the s
+It validates the objects and passes them to corresponding methods. similarly it validates for the show() the specified fields.
  - Access
+ This is where the access to REST API of Twitter is handled through HTTP

  - Storage